Reserving a Room for 2015-2016

-Please note that as of August 1, 2014, Northern Michigan University will be a tobacco-free campus.
+Please note that as of August 1, 2014, Northern Michigan University became a tobacco-free campus.
 The use of any tobacco product including but not limited to cigarettes, cigars, pipes, chewing tobacco, and e-cigarettes is prohibited in or on any property owned by NMU (with the exception of the NMU golf course and personal vehicles with the windows closed).
-Until the full policy takes effect in August, the use of tobacco products is still prohibited in university buildings.
-This includes all residence halls.

 Although all residence halls are entirely smoke free, to facilitate compatibility between roommates, Housing and Residence Life Office staff will do all they can to match non-smokers with non-smokers and smokers with smokers when making room assignments for those students who have not specifically requested a roommate.